Table of Contents

 Frequently Asked Questions (FAQ)

 Gold should be spent on a few things, depending on your goals.
 Mission refreshes are good for getting more credits, which gives slightly more credits than strait conversion of Gold to credits and also provides season pass xp.
 You can buy Variants that you love the look of if your interested in a unique collection.
-Or you can buy certain bundles with Gold that will often give both credits and variants (and even Collector Tokens) if you want a mix of both styles!
+Bundles are also avaliable with Gold that will often give both credits and variants (and even Collector Tokens) if you want a mix of both styles!
+Albums can also be completed with variant purchases to get bonus rewards!

 The person who is currently winning the game overall will reveal their cards first.
-If it’s a tie, a player will be chosen at random.
+If a location is tied, the player with the highest overall Power goes first.
+If total Power is also a tie, a player will be chosen at random.
 The one sure-fire way to see who will reveal first is to look for the glowing border around a players name: If you’re glowing, you’re going first.

 You can see here that player “ExcelledScaler” is glowing, instead of Stella – this means they reveal first.

-In this situation, the winner is the player who is winning their location by the most.
+In this situation, the winner is the player who is winning their location by the most Power.
 As an example, let’s take a look at this tied game:

 Here, Starlight Citadel is tied exactly, so we go to tiebreakers.
 Doggert is winning Oscorp Tower by two points ( 17-15 ) but Asteroth is winning Monster Metropolis by eight points ( 11-3 ) , a much larger amount, making Asteroth the winner of this game.
 If the difference is exactly the same, the game is a tie, and no cubes will be won or lost.